 Over the next two years, the project will be readied for a design-build procurement.
 During this period, engineers are reviewing all elements of the project to refine the information needed to finalize design and build the light rail extension.
 In 2015-16, the city-selected station artist will be developing her public art concepts for the station, as well as deciding on colors and materials.

 The Claremont station location was approved through the environmental review process, which was completed and certified in March 2013 (click here to view Final EIR).
 The current engineering phase will result in us knowing more details about the design for the future station and parking.
-Learn more about the current phase for this and other Foothill Gold Line from Azusa to Montclair stations - click here.
+Learn more about the current phase for this and other Foothill Gold Line from Glendora to Montclair stations - click here.

 About the Artist

 Joyce Kohl is an accomplished artist based in Altadena, California with experience in cast iron and metal sculpturing.
 In 2004, she completed a major sculpture utilizing cast iron artifacts from farming, shipping and industrial machinery for a Park & Ride in DuPont, Washington.
 Other work includes a set of sculptures for the San Joaquin Valley Centennial Celebration of the two major industries in the area – farming and oil.
 Joyce also designed and created the tile and sculptural AIDS Wall in Zimbabwe.